BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 ## Observations
 - To run Cucumber with Junit 5, cucumber-junit-platform-engine library is used and @Cucumber annotation has to be used to mark Junit 5 Tests.
 - To add cucumber specific configurations, properties can be used.
 Reference: [Configuration Options](https://github.com/cucumber/cucumber-jvm/tree/main/junit-platform-engine#configuration-options)
-- To run Cucumber tests scenarios in parallel, `cucumber.execution.parallel.enabled` should be set to `true`.
-To restrict the number of parallels being used, `cucumber.execution.parallel.config.fixed.parallelism` should be set to a positive integer value.
-- Running tests in parallel on multiple browsers is not supported by the Cucumber.
-So, a [custom implementation](src/test/java/com/browserstack/ParallelTest.java) is done as a workaround.
 - [Cucumber with Junit 5 does not support BeforeAll and AfterAll hooks.](https://github.com/cucumber/cucumber-jvm/issues/515)

 [comment]: <> (## Open Issues)